 In your episode The Three Jesuses (link since removed, updated to archived copy), approximately 65% of the “script” you are reading and commenting upon is a word-for-word reproduction of my article, Three Thrown Over the Cuckoo’s Nest.
 Some Internet searching for specific phrases revealed that about 12% of the script is taken word-for-word from this KnowledgeNuts article written by Lance David LeClaire (which cites our article as a source), and 15% is taken word-for-word from this Slate article written by Vaughan Bell.
 I was unable to locate the source for the remaining tiny fragments of text, perhaps your alleged writers really did pen a few sentences.

 The audio file embedded below consists of the plagiarized portions of one episode of the Dollop, and below that is a transcript of the text excerpts from the original writings.
 We invite you to read along while listening, noting how similar The Dollop's wording is to the original.
 The text taken from Damn Interesting is highlighted in yellow, the text taken from KnowledgeNuts is blue, and the text from Slate is green.
+Please note that the quantity of uncolored text is a tiny fraction.

 Social psychologist Milton Rokeach was inspired to conduct the experiment after reading an account in a 1955 issue of Harper’s Magazine that told the story of two women who thought that they were Mary, Mother of God who had come face to face by chance within a mental institution in Maryland.